valespring/place-framework/README.md

 ### Class Template Patterns

-Class template patterns are an exciting feature of BOLT.
+Class template patterns are an exciting feature of PLACE.
 This will allow you to tailor the output without digging into the core.
 Patterns utilize the `template-class` function to create a pattern that makes sense for you(r build).

 * B - Base
 * V - Viewport